MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example converts this string to JSON:
+This example converts a string to JSON:

 ```
 json('{"fullName": "Sophia Owen"}')